ZeTaaT/Concurrency-Leetcode-main/README.md

 Step 3: Run "python ./Launch.py" while in the \app directory

-Step 4: If the code is not running, check your environment
+Step 4: If the code is not running, check your environments and downloads

 # Making fakeData for testing